A Practical Guide to HIV Drug Side Effects

 Exercise alone has generally been shown to have either a small benefit or no benefit in terms of losing the fat associated with lipodystrophy.
 But exercise does have many other benefits, including boosting cardiovascular fitness, mental well-being and self-esteem.

-At the time of publication, the synthetic growth hormone-releasing medication called tesamorelin (Egrifta) was not available in Canada.
-It is approved for the treatment of HIV-associated fat accumulation in the United States.
+The synthetic growth hormone-releasing medication called tesamorelin (Egrifta) is available in Canada.
+It is approved for the treatment of HIV-associated fat accumulation.
 Clinical trials showed that Egrifta reduced visceral gut fat, but also that it would have to be used long-term; when the drug was stopped, gut fat returned.
+The drug is expensive and used only by people with private drug insurance coverage.
+The cost of this drug is not subsidized by provincial/territorial drug formularies.

 Surgeries, facial fillers and related therapies